SwatiMor16/Layoffs_Data_Cleaning_project_mysql/README.md

-# Data Cleaning Project - Layoff Data
+# Data Cleaning & EDA Project – Layoff Data Analysis

 ## Project Overview

-This project focuses on cleaning and standardizing a dataset of company layoffs to prepare it for analysis.
-The raw data contains inconsistencies, missing values, and duplicates, which are addressed using SQL.
+This project focuses on cleaning, standardizing, and exploring a dataset of company layoffs.
+The raw data contained inconsistencies, missing values, and duplicates, which were addressed using SQL.
+Exploratory Data Analysis (EDA) was then performed to uncover trends and insights in the cleaned data.

 ## Data Source

-The dataset was gathered from public sources and contains information on company layoffs, including company name, location, industry, number of employees laid off, date, and funding raised.
+The dataset was compiled from public sources and contains information on company layoffs including company name, location, industry, the number of employees laid off, date, and funding raised.

-## Sample Data (Before Cleaning)

-Data set is provided as excel file.

 ## Data Cleaning Steps

-The following steps were performed to clean the data:
+The following steps were performed to clean the data using SQL:

 1.  **Duplicate Removal:**

-    *   Identified and removed duplicate rows based on multiple columns such as `company`, `location`, `industry`, `total_laid_off`, `percentage_laid_off`, `date`, `stage`, `country`, and `funds_raised_millions`.
+    *   Identified and removed duplicate rows based on multiple columns using SQL window functions.
 2.  **Data Standardization:**

-    *   Removed leading and trailing spaces from the `company` column.
-    *   Standardized values in the `industry` column (e.g., consolidated variations of 'Crypto' into a single category).
-    *   Standardized values in the `country` column (e.g., consolidated variations of 'United States' into a single category).
+    *   Standardized company names, industry classifications, and country names.
 3.  **Date Formatting:**

-    *   Converted the `date` column to a consistent date format (`YYYY-MM-DD`).
+    *   Converted date column to a consistent `YYYY-MM-DD` format.
 4.  **Missing Value Handling:**

-    *   Populated missing `industry` values based on the company if it could be inferred.
+    *   Imputed missing `industry` values based on company information.
     *   Removed rows where both `total_laid_off` and `percentage_laid_off` were null.
-5.  **Unnecessary Column Removal:**

-    *   Removed the `row_num` column, which was used only for duplicate identification.
+## Exploratory Data Analysis (EDA)

+After cleaning, EDA was conducted using SQL to discover key trends:

+*   **Layoff Timeline Analysis:** Identified peak layoff months and years.
+*   **Industry Analysis:** Determined which industries were most heavily impacted by layoffs.
+*   **Company Analysis:** Ranked companies by total layoff count.
+*   **Geographic Analysis:** Analyzed layoff distribution by country.
+*   **Rolling Totals:** Calculated cumulative layoff counts to identify long-term trends.

 ## Technologies Used

 *   MySQL
 *   SQL

-## SQL Script
+## SQL Scripts

+*   `data_cleaning_script.sql`: Contains the SQL script used for data cleaning.
-The SQL script used for data cleaning is available in `data_cleaning_script.sql`.
+*   `EDA.sql`: Contains the SQL script used for exploratory data analysis.

 ## File Structure

 *   `README.md`: This file.
+*   `data_cleaning_script.sql`: SQL script for cleaning the data.
-*   `data_cleaning_script.sql`: The SQL script used for data cleaning.
+*   `EDA.sql`: SQL script for the exploratory data analysis.
-*   `Layoffs_data_before_cleaning.jpg`: Data before cleaning (replace with the actual file).

 ## How to Use

-1.  **Set up your MySQL database:** Make sure you have MySQL installed and running.
+1.  **Set up your MySQL database:** Ensure MySQL is installed and running.
 2.  **Import the data:** Load the raw layoff data into a table named `layoffs` in your MySQL database.
+3.  **Run the SQL scripts:**
+    *   Execute `data_cleaning_script.sql` to clean the data.
-3.  **Run the SQL script:** Execute the `data_cleaning_script.sql` script to perform the data cleaning steps.
+    *   Execute `eda_code.sql` to perform the exploratory data analysis.